lagoproject/onedataSim/README.md

 ...
 ```

-### Storing data on testing spaces based on OneData:
+### Storing data on testing spaces based on OneData

 You can use testing spaces such as ``test8`` to store testing runs during development.
 For this purpose you should the suitable OneData provider and use the the ``--onedata_path`` parameter to select the correct path.